 Since 2010 Darren and Nina Rice have run Matafonua Lodge and as of the 1st July 2017 they also took ownership of Sandy Beach Resort as after years of hard work and dedication Juergen retired.

 Darren & Nina have a long history in tourism and underwater filming having started working in the dive industry in 1983.
 Their work has taken them all over the world working at some of the finest resorts and on live aboard dive boats , filming for most of the U.S tv networks, until they finally came to rest in Tonga with their 3 young children.

 Since the resorts opened they have always employed the majority of their staff from the local village supporting the local community wherever possible.
 In a further effort to support the local economy we also source and buy local fish, seafood and vegetables.

 Sustainability is a concept we don’t take lightly.
 The resort is built to be as environmentally friendly as possible.

-After arriving in our capital it is a short hop on our domestic airline, Real Tonga.
+After arriving in our capital it is a short hop on our domestic airline, Lulutai at present Lulutai do not have a website or booking service, so we would be happy to book flights on your behalf when you make your resort reservation.
 It would be advisable to have some local currency on hand for the short taxi ride from the international to the domestic terminal, alternatively we can arrange the taxi for you.
-We would also be happy to book your domestic and/or international flights for you.
-We can organise local hotels in Nuku’alofa should you want to stay before or after travelling to Ha’apai.
+We would also be happy to book your international flights for you.
+We can organise local hotels in Nuku’alofa should you want to stay before or after traveling to Ha’apai.

 If you have plenty of time and are flexible there is also the option to take the local ferry to Ha’apai, which visits once a week, usually departing Nuku’alofa on a Monday night and arriving here the following morning.
 There is no fixed schedule though so leave yourself plenty of scope to meet International flights.